Old Brookville, New York: Village government

-As of August 2021, the Mayor of Old Brookville is Bernard D. Ryba and the Village Trustees are William Clarke, Frank Galluzzo, Lori Golden, and John Vasilakis.
+As of August 2021, the Mayor of Old Brookville was Bernard D. Ryba and the Village Trustees were William Clarke, Frank Galluzzo, Lori Golden, and John Vasilakis.

 Representation in higher government

 Nassau County representation

 Old Brookville is primarily located within Nassau County's 18th Legislative district, which as of April 2025 is represented in the Nassau County Legislature by Samantha A. Goetz (R–Locust Valley).

 New York State representation

 New York State Assembly

 Old Brookville is located within New York's 15th State Assembly district, which as of April 2025 is represented in the New York State Assembly by Jacob Ryan Blumencranz (R–Oyster Bay).

 New York State Senate

 Old Brookville is located within the New York State Senate's 7th State Senate district, which as of April 2025 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

 Old Brookville is located within New York's 3rd congressional district, which as of April 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).